todogroup/ospology/local-meetups/framework.md

 We are introducing a new framework for in-person local meetups.
 OSPO Local Meetups aim to provide a forum for like-minded professionals to share knowledge and experience on OSPOs and Open Source Management within specific regions.

-## Introducing OSPOlogy Meetups powered by TODO Group
+## Introducing Local OSPO Meetups powered by TODO Group

 We are introducing a new framework for in-person local meetups.
 TODO Local Meetups aim to provide a forum for like-minded professionals to share knowledge and experience on OSPOs and Open Source Management within specific regions.